by helping the people

 Food Forest and

-Between the wildlife areas, both the state protected areas and the areas outside the
+Between the wildlife areas, both the state protected areas and the areas

 Our work explores the question of whether and how it could be possible to re-network the once-connected wildlife areas through corridors and recreate interconnected habitats.